Tldr

 Shell features

-• Use type command to tell a command is a shell builtin or a program.
+typecommand to tell a command is a shell builtin or a program. - Use

-• To run a sequence of commands, but stop execution if any of them fails, separate them with && symbols.
+exportcommand to make a variable and its value available to other programs. - To run a sequence of commands, but stop execution if any of them fails, separate them with

-• Now you’re ready to type bg to put the command into the background, or fg to resume it in the foreground.
+bgto put the command into the background, orfgto resume it in the foreground.
 You could also leave it suspended and run other commands.

-• Type ^C to kill a command running in the foreground immediately.
+^Cto kill a command running in the foreground immediately. - Type

 who | wc -l